Edinburgh-Stingers-IHC/constitution/README.md

 2. **Publication & Review Period**
    - All members shall be notified electronically of the proposed amendment within 48 hours of submission.
    - A **minimum 14-day review period** follows, during which all members may read the proposal, provide feedback, suggest revisions, or raise objections via the GitHub PR discussion.
+   - **Non-Technical Review Support**: Any member who cannot use GitHub may request that an office bearer facilitate their review.
+The office bearer must record the member’s comments, questions, or suggested edits in the GitHub PR on their behalf, without altering their substance.
    - If **material changes** are made to the proposal *after* the first 7 days of the review period, the review clock shall reset to give members at least **7 additional days** to review the updated text.
    - If all material changes are made within the first 7 days, the original 14-day review period stands.
    - The amendment remains “open for review” until the review period (with any extensions) concludes.

 3. **Voting Thresholds**
-   - At the close of the review period, the amendment shall be put to an online vote accessible to all members.
+   - At the close of the review period, the amendment shall be put to an online vote accessible to all members, unless adopted by fast-track under section 4.
    - **Threshold required:**
      - *Ordinary amendments* (clarifications, minor adjustments): **simple majority** of votes cast.
      - *Structural amendments* (voting rights, finance, office bearers, dissolution): **two-thirds majority** of votes cast.